This Is What “Never Settle for Mediocrity” Gets Wrong

 in order to live a meaningful life.

-Meaning doesn’t only show up at the top of some imagined hierarchy.
-It can exist in much simpler places.
+Meaning doesn’t only exist at the top of some imagined hierarchy.
+It can be found in much simpler places.

 A meaningful life can include: